jlevy/macos-shortcuts/README.md

 ### Accents

 You can **type accents by [holding down keys](https://support.apple.com/en-us/HT201586)**, unless you [disable that feature](http://lifehacker.com/5826055/make-your-keyboard-keys-repeat-properly-when-held-down-in-mac-os-x-lion).
-You can also type accents by pressing one of these modifier keys before a suitable letter :
+You can also type accents by pressing one of these modifier keys before a suitable letter (for example, **⌥I o** yields the letter *ô*):

 **⌥E** Acute ´ &nbsp;&nbsp;
 **⌥I** Circumflex ˆ &nbsp;&nbsp;